Tinkerforge/doc/en/source/Software/API_Bindings_uC_Custom_HAL.rst

 .. c:function:: const char *tf_hal_strerror(int e_code)

  Returns an error description for the given error code.
-To be as space efficient as possible, this function can be customized as follows:
+To be as space efficient as possible, this function can be removed if ``TF_IMPLEMENT_STRERROR`` is not defined in :file:`bindings/config.h`

- * Removing ``TF_IMPLEMENT_STRERROR`` removes the function completely
- * All string literals are wrapped in ``TF_CONST_STRING`` to allow moving them into static memory

- Error codes used by the bindings are handled by including :file:`bindings/errors.inc`.
+ Error codes used by the bindings are handled by including :file:`bindings/error_cases.h`.

  Use the following skeleton when implementing this function: